moj-analytical-services/user-guidance/source/documentation/errors.md

 They seem to occur when R Studio has been unable to restore your session following a crash.
 Note the items in your R environment will no longer be there following a crash, and you'll need to re-run your scripts to bring your data back into memory.

 Crashes often occur when you run out of memory.
-For now, you can use `pryr` to track your memory usage - see [here](https://rdrr.io/cran/pryr/man/mem_used.html).
-We are working on giving users greater visibility of their memory usage.
+For more about tracking and freeing memory in RStudio, see: [RStudio memory](annexes.html#rstudio-memory).

 ## Status Code 502 error message